MASS CENTRAL RAIL TRAIL; BARRE-CLINTON

-Center East Section: Easy.
+Center West Section: Easy.
 Mostly flat, stone dust rail trail.
 Exception; connection to Route 68 is a steep grade.

-Center West Section: Western End; Moderate.
+Center East Section: Western End; Easy.
+Mostly flat stone-dust trail with a short hill.
+Center Section; Moderate.
 Hilly, gravel and stone-dust trail.
-River St to Wachusett Reservoir; Easy.
+Eastern End; Easy.
 Mostly flat, stone dust rail trail.

 East Section: Easy-Moderate.
 Western section flat, gravel & stone dust rail trail.
 Eastern section, stone dust steep hill to paved trail/road.